- January 12, 2024

 A disconcerting slowdown: Depressing consumer demand dulls the shine of India’s post-Covid domestic market

-Private final consumer expenditure (PFCE) growth is estimated tumbling to 4.4% this year from 7.5% in FY23, and one-third its growth rate at the recovery peak in FY22, 11.2%.
+Private final consumer expenditure (PFCE) growth is estimated to fall to 4.4% this year, down from 7.5% (FY23).

 Early estimates of a 7.3% growth in GDP this year have created strong expectations about sustained medium-term growth at a similar path, based on raised potential output.
 Only time can validate these structural developments.
 Meanwhile, the sagging private consumption in FY24, the first year of full economic normalisation after the pandemic, is disconcerting.
 Without restoration of consumer demand to past strength, self-sustaining growth in the medium-term is doubted—persistent weakness cannot just discourage business investments but in the extreme case, even trigger capital flight in search for alternatives.
 This article discusses the implications.